-Baseball is one of the most popular sports in Cuba.
+Cuba’s National Sport Baseball is extremely popular in this Island Nation.
 My understanding is that baseball was introduced to Cuba in 1866 and has been played professionally since the late 1870’s.
-More than once on my visit in 2017, did I observe boys playing what could rightly be deemed Cuba’s national sport.
-In this instance, I sat on the steps of a local business for 20 minutes observing and taking in the action.
+On more than one occasion I observed boys playing on town squares or dirt fields I sat on the steps of a local business for 20 minutes observing; taking in the action and making this image.

-Baseball is an integral part of the island’s culture and has produced a number of great players over the decades.
-Yet unfortunately, due to the US economic embargo, only a relative few have made their way to our shores.
-This being said, given the opportunity, maybe this young man could one day end up being a MLB Hall of Fame like the Reds Tony Perez or All-Star like the Twins, Tony Oliva
+Cuba Baseball has produced a number of great players over the decades.
+Yet unfortunately, due to the long time US economic embargo, only a relative few have made their way to our shores.
+This being said, given the opportunity, maybe this young man could one day end up sharing the limelight with Hall of Famer Tony Perez, All-Star Tony Oliva, or current stars, Jose Abreu (who defected in 2013).

 As with all my photos during the past few years, I relied on my FujiFilm X-T10.
 A great camera for Street Photography.